chenbk85/PyDeployToolkit/README.md

 **But remember, you are at your own risk if you decide to use this toolkit.
 The author @fyears is NOT responsible to your choice.** Well, the author are trying the best to avoid bugs, since he or she is using it as well. :-)

+**Now, this toolkit is for ubuntu only!
+Though you may use it in other

 [Nginx](http://nginx.org/en/) and [uWSGI](http://projects.unbit.it/uwsgi/wiki) are perfect to deploy python apps.

 To install them using this toolkit (you must be a root user or using `sudo`) when you are in the toolkit folder: